 The land on which The Eliot was built was purchased by 370 Commonwealth Ave., Inc., on October 20, 1924, from William H. Agry, trustee of a real estate investment trust that had bought the land in foreclosure on August 19, 1920.
 It was part of a larger parcel that extended west from Massachusetts Avenue between Commonwealth and Newbury, including the property where the Sherman Building was built at 93-97 Massachusetts Avenue in 1906 and where the Harvard Club was built at 374 Commonwealth in 1912.
 This parcel had been assembled in December of 1886 by Henry Lee through purchases combining parts of two larger tracts of land originally purchased from the Boston Water Power Company.

-The Eliot appears to have been planned as an apartment house, and a November 24, 1924, advertisement in the Boston Globe by S. W. Straus & Co., offering mortgage bonds for “The Eliot Apartment Building,” described it as “a modern, high-grade, fireproof, 9-story structure” with “107 suites” of the “best design, materials, and finish.”
-The January 5, 1925, permit application, however, described the building as a “non-housekeeping hotel” with 91 apartments, which implies that it would be primarily for transient guests.
+The Eliot was planned as an apartment house and a November 24, 1924, advertisement in the Boston Globe by S. W. Straus & Co., offering mortgage bonds for “The Eliot Apartment Building,” described it as “a modern, high-grade, fireproof, 9-story structure” with “107 suites” of the “best design, materials, and finish.”
+The January 5, 1925, permit application, however, described the building as a “non-housekeeping hotel” with 91 apartments, which implies that it would have both permanent residents who took their meals in a common dining room and transient guests.

 370 Commonwealth Ave., Inc., defaulted on the bonds it had issued to finance the project, and on December 20, 1928, Olin L. Fuller, as trustee under the bond indenture, foreclosed the mortgage and took possession of the property.

 In August of 1929, Olin Fuller filed for (and subsequently received) permission to change the legal occupancy from a non-housekeeping hotel to a tenement house.
 The Eliot thus became a residential hotel (apartments) rather than catering to transient guests.